Rhythm Nation 1814 (film): Development

 "We're living in a very visual time right now," Jackson explains.
 "That's why videos are so important.
 Before, they really weren't.
 They play such an important part in the music business.
 The next is the live show.
 But the first they ever see of you is the video."
-Describing Jackson on the set of the video, journalist David Ritz said "Janet Jackson's mood seems retiring, but underneath, like so much else about her, there's more than meets the eye.
-For hours she obliges the camera during a grueling photography session on a sun-soaked day at the Pasadena Power Plant, a central locale for her black-and-white-dance video, a mysterious and metaphorical work dramatizing the concerns of Rhythm Nation."
+Describing Jackson on the set of the video, journalist David Ritz said "For hours she obliges the camera during a grueling photography session on a sun-soaked day at the Pasadena Power Plant, [...] a mysterious and metaphorical work dramatizing the concerns of Rhythm Nation."
 Jackson's clothes were considered to reflect "a quiet sadness", being "cooperative to a fault, yet inwardly shy".